ravi-kumar7/documentation/docs/bank-connect/webhook.md

 This API returns the data in decreasing order of time, i.e. the latest payloads will be on top and the oldest on the bottom.
 In each of the payload there is an additional field `date_time` which indicates the date and time at which the webhook payload was supposed to be sent. `date_time` is in `YYYY-MM-DD HH:MM:SS` format.

-In case you have `entity_id` you can also poll the transactions API and check for `progress` field.
+In case you have `entity_id` you can also poll the transactions API and check for the `progress` field.